 Editor's note: A version of this article was originally published on April 5.
-It has been updated to include information about the Delta variant.
+It has been updated to include information about the Delta and Omicron variants.

 The vaccine implications of new SARS-CoV-2 variants have dominated recent headlines, but one team at PATH is focused on a different set of implications: those for tests used to detect the coronavirus.